blocklistproject/Lists/README.md

 # Details:

 These lists were created because the founder of the project wanted something with a little more control over what is being blocked.
-Many lists are all or nothing.
-We set out to create lists with more control over what is being blocked.
+Many lists out there are all or nothing.
+We set out to create lists with more control over what is being blocked and believe that we have accomplished that.

 &nbsp;